rentinq/rentinq/README.md

 <p align="center">。,　☆　*</p>
 <p align="center">· · • ● ══════════════════ · 𖥸 · ══════════════════ ● • · ·</p>
 <p align="center">DNI/Blocked on sight:</p>
-<p align="center">Basic DNI criteria, Hazbin Hotel/Helluva Boss freaks, MHA, DSMP, Harry Potter, trolls, if you're offended by *reclaimed* slurs, debaters of literally anything (no one wants to hear it I promise bro)...</p>
+<p align="center">Basic DNI criteria, Hazbin Hotel/Helluva Boss freaks, MHA, DSMP, Harry Potter, Hoyoverse losers, trolls, if you're offended by *reclaimed* slurs, debaters of literally anything (no one wants to hear it I promise bro)...</p>
 <p align="center">── ⋆⋅☆⋅⋆ ──</p>
 <p align="center">BYI:</p>
 <p align="center">I'm autistic, please be patient 😔 Sometimes I struggle to talk or being in social settings and going mute is common for me.
 I use tranny, faggot, and retard religiously.
 If this offends you go somewhere else.
 I block liberally, if I have you blocked on anywhere for any reason, do not interact with me.
 This includes asking why and getting friends to ask why for you.</p>